 Figure 4: Illustrative view of a vessel passing over an underwater wave, tidal or similar device with the key heights and measurements

 Each location will be unique and must be considered for the characteristics of sea, weather and swell.
-Traffic using the area must be thoroughly understood and the generic characteristic of vessels whether small, medium or large and their behavior in expected sea states should be documented.
+Traffic using the area must be thoroughly understood and the generic characteristic of vessels whether small, medium or large and their behaviour in expected sea states should be documented.

 Based on this analysis, the maximum worst case dynamic draft can be calculated along with the least depth of available water.

 OREI operators have no control over the transit time of vessels and therefore will not know what the tide state is during transit.
-To take account of this, their calculations should be based from chart datum and consider the worst case scenario transit at Low water (which for calculation purposes can be considered as the charted depth).
+To take account of this, their calculations should be based from chart datum and consider the worst-case scenario transit at Low water (which for calculation purposes can be considered as the charted depth).

 Assessment Criteria